ncachanosky/populism-index/readme.md

 ## The Index
 The index has two sub-indices: (a) Economic populism $(EP)$ and (b) Institutional populism $(IP)$.
 Both sub-indices range from 0 (less) to 100 (more) populism.

 Each sub-index is the interaction of populism policies with populist motives.
 Take, for instance, income distribution.
 This is a typical left-leaning populist policy, but not all of income distribution policies are carried by populist regimes.
 A high populist index requires a populist policy (such as income distribution) executed for populist reasons.
+To achieve this, the index interacts economics and institutional policies with a measure of populist rhetoric.

+The index is the arithmetic average of $EP$ and $IP$ adjusted for a measure of populist motives.

 $$
 \mathcal{I} = \frac{EP + IP}{2}